ZelongGuo/nvim/Readme.md

 # NeoVim

 > Now I have moved to lua script, if you are using vim or just want using vim script, please see another branch.
-The configuration of vim script may be little different between lua script.
+The configuration of vim script may be quite different between lua script.

 ## tree TODO .....
 ```